paulinho-16/MEIC-TVVS/assignments/assignment2.md

 When the project starts running, the `Time Overall` and `Time Today` fields start counting up.

 #### *Category-Partition* algorithm

 1. This method has no parameters.
-1. Given there are no paremeters, no characteristics can be derived.
+1. Given there are no parameters, no characteristics can be derived.
-1. There are no paremeters or characteristics, so we don't need to be defining testable combinations of features.
+1. There are no parameters or characteristics, so we don't need to be defining testable combinations of features.
    *Constraints*: A project that is already running cannot be started.
 1. Considering these two situations, we get the following tests:
    - attempting to start a paused project;
    - attempting to start a running project;

 #### Unit Tests

 The tests implemented for this function can be found in the `ProjectTest.java` file, inside the `test` directory.

 We decided to create two test methods.
 The first one for ensuring a created project that is initially paused starts running after the `start()` method is called.
-The second one for ensuring an exception is raised when the `start` method is called upon a projetct that is already running.
+The second one for ensuring an exception is raised when the `start` method is called upon a project that is already running.

-In the first case, we start be creating a new `Project` variable, which is paused by default, and we verify if the value of the `running` variable is actually false.
+In the first case, we start by creating a new `Project` variable, which is paused by default, and we verify if the value of the `running` variable is actually false.

-Afterwards, we call the `start` method, and we check if the `running` variable's value has changed to true.
+Afterwards, we call the `start` method and we check if the `running` variable's value has changed to true.

 Besides, we also verify if the `timeStart` variable is similar to the time of the project's creation, meaning that its value has changed during the test execution.